| The way our ancestors cured ills.

 improve blood circulation and to enhance the digestion.
 Externally, it

+is used to soothe bloodshot eyes and relieve itching from hives.
 Facts: The word basil is derived from the Greek word king, suggesting

 that the acient healers held this aromatic plant in high regard.
 Today